supermarsx/autogithubpullmerge/readme.md

   (`--export-csv`) or JSON (`--export-json`) export after each polling cycle
 - Configurable logging with `--log-level` and optional `--log-file`
 - Uses spdlog for colored console and rotating file logging
+- Asynchronous hook dispatcher that forwards merge and branch events to custom commands or HTTP endpoints
 - Cross-platform compile scripts (MSVC on Windows, g++ on Linux/macOS) with C++23 support
 - Dependencies verified to build with C++23 via vcpkg